d365collaborative/d365fo.tools/docs/Clear-D365BacpacTableData.md

 ```

 ### -OutputPath
-Path to where you want the updated bacpac file to be saved
+Path to where you want the updated bacpac/dacpac or zip file to be saved

 ```yaml
 Type: String